Teach close reading skills, foreshadowing, and historical fiction writing with Winslow Homer’s The Fog Warning

 Writing opportunity: historical fiction.
 There is a dramatic tension in The Fog Warning as the viewer is left to wonder, what’s to happen to this fisherman.
 This offers students a great opportunity to extend the narrative through historical fiction.
 What happens next and what is the fisherman’s inner dialogue and his thoughts as he faces this danger?
 Will he consider dumping his treasured halibut to lighten his dory and increase his odds of getting back to the mother ship?
 Does experience make him stoic and resigned or does he feel panic and dread?
 Use these primary source documents and artifacts to ground the students’ narratives with historical facts.

-- The Present Defective Methods of Dory Fishing, Its Unfortunate Features, and Proposed Remedies is an 1888 presentation to the House of Representatives, (free ebook).
+- The Present Defective Methods of Dory Fishing, Its Unfortunate Features, and Proposed Remedies is an 1888 presentation to the House of Representatives, (free ebook, search dory in the document or see pages 1002–1012 of the pdf).
 Be aware this offers some particularly harrowing and graphic testimony on the dangers of dory fishing including cannibalism.
 While the facts in this presentation may have been news to members of Congress, the findings would have been on the forefront of dory a fisherman’s mind.

 - The Smithsonian National Museum of American History’s On the Water site showcases the attire and tools the dory fishermen used, many of which are shown in the painting.
 This site offers a wealth of domain specific vocabulary.